Anglers Booking Team

 Preferred Bait: Mullet, pilchards

-Fishing Technique: Trolling, sight fishing
+Fishing Technique: Casting or sight fishing

 Difficulty: Moderate

-Depth: From 20 to 60 feet
+Depth: 2 to 6 feet

 Habitat: Grass flats, sandbars, oyster beds

-Preferred Bait: Mullet, shrimp
+Preferred Bait: Mullet, shrimp, soft plastics, plugs

 Fishing Technique: Casting, drifting